EventTSF: Event-Aware Non-Stationary Time Series Forecasting: Abstract

 \section{Abstract}

-Time series forecasting plays a vital role in critical domains like energy and transportation, where non-stationary dynamics are deeply intertwined with events in other modalities such as texts.
-However, incorporating natural language–based external events to improve non-stationary forecasting remains largely unexplored, as most approaches still rely on a single modality, resulting in limited contextual knowledge and model underperformance.
-Enabling fine-grained multimodal interactions between temporal and textual data is challenged by three fundamental issues: (1) the difficulty of fine-grained synchronization between time-varying discrete textual events and continuous time series; (2) the inherent temporal uncertainty introduced by textual semantics; and (3) the misalignment between textual event embeddings and multi-resolution temporal patterns.
-In this work, we address these challenges by introducing event-aware non-stationary time series forecasting (\textbf{\method}), an autoregressive generation framework that integrates historical time series with textual events to make subsequent forecasts.
-Specifically, \method uses autoregressive diffusion with flow matching at each step to capture nuanced temporal-event interactions.
-To handle event-induced uncertainty, flow matching timesteps are adaptively controlled according to event semantic signals.
-The underlying denoiser employs a multimodal U-shaped diffusion transformer that efficiently fuses temporal and textual modalities across different resolutions.
-Extensive experiments on 8 synthetic and real-world datasets show that \method outperforms 12 baselines across diverse event-aware non-stationary time series forecasting scenarios, achieving substantial improvements of $10.7\%$ higher forecasting accuracy and $1.13\times$ faster training efficiency.
+Time series forecasting is vital in diverse sectors such as energy and transportation, where non-stationary dynamics are deeply intertwined with external events in other modalities such as texts.
+However, incorporating natural language-based external events to improve non-stationary forecasting remains largely unexplored, as most approaches still rely on a single modality, resulting in limited contextual knowledge and model underperformance.
+Enabling fine-grained multimodal interactions between temporal and textual data is challenged by two fundamental issues: (1) the gap in modeling interactions among discrete external events and continuous time series in a unified framework; (2) classical uniform diffusion timestep ignores event-induced non-stationary variability, leading to imbalanced denoising difficulty across diffusion stages.
+In this work, we propose event-aware non-stationary time series forecasting (\textbf{\method}), an autoregressive diffusion framework that integrates historical time series and textual events via step-wise diffusion.
+To mitigate the imbalanced denoising difficulty of uniform timestep sampling, \method uses an event-aware flow-matching timestep conditioned on event semantics.
+Extensive experiments on 7 synthetic and real-world datasets show that \method outperforms 12 non-stationary time series forecasting baselines, achieving average gains of $\mathbf{41.3\%}$ in probabilistic forecasting and $\mathbf{27.5\%}$ in deterministic forecasting across all evaluation metrics.